damayantiazure/devsecops/Labs/Module 4 -Automating a Secure and Compliant Pipeline.md

     Upon activation, the below message is displayed.
     ![WhiteBolt Confirmation](./images/Module4-WhiteBoltConfigResult.png =600x)

-2. Go back and edit the `MyHealth.AKS.build` build definition and Add the `WhiteSource Bolt task` to your pipeline.
+2. Go back and edit the `MyHealth.build` build definition and Add the `WhiteSource Bolt task` to your pipeline.

     ![Add White source](./images/Module4-WhiteSource.png =600x)